-- (a) Tuition and fees assessed for any semester, term, or summer session are due and payable in full by the deadline date indicated on the online electronic billing statement (E-bill).
-Students must make full payment by the scheduled due date shown on the bill. - (b) A late payment charge of 1.5 percent per month is added to delinquent student accounts.
-The late payment charge is applied to all items on the student account that are past due.
-In addition, students with delinquent accounts may be subject to a financial hold, which may prevent student registration and/or release of the student's academic record. - (c) Payments made by check or electronic transaction that are returned for non-sufficient funds (NSF) are subject to penalties and must be repaid within 5 days of notification.
-In addition, students who present an NSF payment in order to release their financial hold to register, may have their registration for all future terms cancelled.
-In this case, the financial hold for any registration activity will not be released until all funds have cleared.
+- (a) Tuition and fees assessed for any semester, term, or summer session are due and payable in full by the due date shown on the "View Account" link in Student Self-Service. - (b) A monthly Late Payment charge of 1.5 percent or \$1, whichever is greater, is assessed on any delinquent amount.
+In addition, delinquent accounts will be subject to a financial hold, which may prevent registration and/or release of the student's academic record. - (c) Payments returned for non-sufficient funds or any other reason are subject to penalties and must be repaid with guaranteed funds within 5 business days of notification.
+In addition, students who present payment that is subsequently returned may have their registration cancelled and be denied future registration until their delinquent student account balance has been paid with guaranteed funds.